Noncommutative resolutions of AS-Gorenstein isolated singularites

 As explained in \cite{V1}, ``birationality" should be replaced by Morita equivalence in noncommutative geometry.
 In noncommutative projective geometry, ``birationality" should be replaced by the equivalence of noncommutative quasi-projective spaces.
 By the Morita theory of the noncommutative quasi-projective spaces established in \S \ref{Morita Theory for Noncommutative quasi-projective spaces}, $B$ is of the form $\gEnd_A(M)$ where $M$ is a modulo-torsion-invertible $(B,A)$-bimodule with $\depth_AM\geqslant 2$.

-Suppose $\Omega_A$ is the balanced dualizing module of $A$.
+Let $\Omega_A$ be the balanced dualizing module of $A$.
 It follows from Proposition \ref{local cohomology over B and over A when B_A finite} that the balanced dualizing complex of $B$ satisfies $D(R\Gamma_B(B))\cong D(R\Gamma_A(B))\cong R\gHom_A(B,\Omega_A)$.
 The condition that the balanced dualizing complex of $B$ is concentrated in degree $d$ is used to substitute for ``crepancy", which is equivalent to say that $B_A$ is MCM.
-This is the case if the modulo-torsion-invertible $(B,A)$-bimodule $M$ is an MCM generator over $A$ by Proposition \ref{when B is balanced CM}. \end{remark}
+This is the case if the modulo-torsion-invertible $(B,A)$-bimodule $M$ is an MCM generator over $A$ and $\gExt_A^i(M,M)=0$ for all $0<i<d-1$ by Proposition \ref{when B is balanced CM}. \end{remark}

-Next we prove that any noncommutative resolution in the sense of Definition \ref{definition of NCCR} is a generalized AS-regular algebra.
+Next we prove that any noncommutative resolution in the sense of Definition \ref{definition of NCCR} is a commonly graded AS-regular algebra.
 The following lemma is well-known in connected graded case.

 \begin{lemma} Let $B$ be a balanced Cohen-Macaulay algebra of dimension $d$.
-If $\gldim B=d$, then $B$ is a generalized AS-regular algebra. \end{lemma} \begin{proof} It follows from $\gldim B=d$ that for any graded simple $B$-module $Y$ the following spectral sequence converges
+If $\gldim B=d$, then $B$ is a commonly graded AS-regular algebra. \end{lemma} \begin{proof} It follows from $\gldim B=d$ that for any graded simple $B$-module $Y$ the following spectral sequence converges

 Since $\depth_B(B)=\depth_{B^o}(B)=d$, $\gExt_{B^o}^d(\gExt_B^d(Y,B),B)\cong Y.$